ADEMCAKMAK/design-patterns/README.md

  * favor composition over inheritance.
  * program to interfaces, not implementations.
  * Strive for loosely coupled designs between objects that interact.
- * Classes should be open for extension, but closed for modification.
+ * classes should be open for extension, but closed for modification.